ENG 5100 — Medieval Drama: Global Plays in Translation

 Option 2: choose any three-minute passage from a dramatic text or record we’ve already been assigned (it doesn’t have to be one we were assigned on the day you present), memorize it, and perform it as a dramatic piece (you can do so in the original early English, or in a light adaptation/translation).
 After that, offer us an informal (but well-prepared and well-organized) close reading and analysis of that passage.
 (You can also do analysis first, then performance).

-Option 3: seek out, and read, any text that is not already on our list of readings, but that would fit well into our class.
+Option 3: seek out, and read, any dramatic text that is not already on our list of readings, but that would fit well into our class.
 Present an informal (but well-prepared and well-organized) lecture on that chapter, which includes a rough summary, basic historical contexts, an original bit of analysis, and at least short passage of the text to be read aloud (it doesn’t have to be a dramatic reading; you can also prompt us to read dialogue with you).

 Annotated Bibliography